 We start by estimating Equation (1), for which results are shown in Table 4.
-Overall, our results show no effect of Chinese competition (both at domestic and export market) on product variety of Indian firms.
-Columns (1) - (7) show the results for the natural logarithm of the number of products produced by an Indian manufacturing firm in a year regressed on $DComp{IN}^{China}$, $FComp{IN}^{China}$, a bunch of firm controls, along with industry or firm fixed effects, year fixed effects and interactions of either industry fixed effects with year trends or industry with year fixed effects.
-We start by using a simple measure of import competition (both for domestic and export market): lagged share of Chinese imports in total imports of India, $\frac{imports{jt-1,IN}^{China}}{imports{jt-1,IN}^{Total}}$ and lagged share of Chinese imports in total imports of the US, $\frac{imports{jt-1,IN}^{China}}{imports{jt-1,IN}^{Total}}$.
+Overall, our results show no effect of Chinese competition (both in domestic and export markets) on product variety of Indian firms.
+Columns (1) - (8) show the results for the natural logarithm of the number of products produced by an Indian manufacturing firm in a year regressed on $DComp{IN}^{China}$, $FComp{IN}^{China}$, a bunch of firm controls, along with industry or firm fixed effects, year fixed effects and interactions of either industry fixed effects with year trends or industry with year fixed effects.
+We start by using a simple measure of import competition (both for the domestic and export markets): lagged share of Chinese imports in total imports of India, $\frac{imports{jt-1,IN}^{China}}{imports{jt-1,IN}^{Total}}$ and lagged share of Chinese imports in total imports of the US, $\frac{imports{jt-1,US}^{China}}{imports{jt-1,US}^{Total}}$.

-Columns (2) - (9) use our preferred measures of import competition, $DComp{IN}^{China} = AvgM01{j,IN}^{China} \times WTO_t$ and $FComp{IN}^{China} = AvgM01{j,US}^{China} \times WTO_t$, where we use interaction between average Chinese imports (by industry at 4-digit level) before 2001 ($AvgM01{j,IN}^{China}$ for domestic market and $AvgM01{j,US}^{China}$ for export market) and year dummy of China's accession to the WTO (WTO_t).
-We interchange industry and firm fixed effects in columns (2) and (3) in addition to year fixed effects and interactions of industry fixed effects (at 4-digit level) with year trends.
-The result does not change: we do not find any effect of Chinese import competition on product mix of the Indian firms at the aggregate.
-Column (4) replaces interactions of industry fixed effects and year trends with industry fixed effects (at 2-digit level) with year fixed effects.
-Our benchmark finding does not alter.
+Columns (2) - (10) use our preferred measures of import competition, $DComp{IN}^{China} = AvgM01{j,IN}^{China} \times WTO_t$ and $FComp{IN}^{China} = AvgM01{j,US}^{China} \times WTO_t$, where we use interaction between average Chinese imports (by industry at 4-digit level) before 2001 ($AvgM01{j,IN}^{China}$ for domestic market and $AvgM01{j,US}^{China}$ for export market) and year dummy of China's accession to the WTO (WTO_t).
+In addition to year fixed effects and interactions of industry fixed effects (at 4-digit level) with year trends, we interchange industry and firm fixed effects in columns (2) and (3).
+The result for our variables of interest do not change: we do not find any effect of Chinese import competition on product mix of the Indian firms at the aggregate.
+Column (4) replaces interactions of industry fixed effects and year trends with industry fixed effects (at 2-digit level) with year fixed effects, but our benchmark finding does not alter.

-One common problem that is often associated with mutiproduct firms is that the firms often drop products for reasons not related to their production activities and this may affect our findings.
+One common problem that is often associated with multiproduct firms is that the firms often drop products for reasons not related to their production activities and this may affect our findings.
 To counter such an issue, we use a balanced panel (of around 1000 firms) in column (5) to check whether this is true or not.
-We do not find any evidence of such a case.39 Another issue that might also affect our results is that there is a lot of correlation over time for a given firm.
+We do not find any evidence of such a case.42 Another issue that might also affect our results is that there is a lot of correlation over time for a given firm.
 We counter this by running a long difference specification in column (6).
 We use 1994 as the base year and compare the outcome with 2007.
 We find significant negative effect of Chinese import competition in the domestic market on the product mix of Indian manufacturing firms with no effect for export market competition.
-In other words, rise in Chinese import competition in the Indian domestic market significantly induces Indian firms to produce less products in 2007 compared to what they were producing in 1994.
+In other words, a rise in Chinese import competition in the Indian domestic market significantly induces Indian firms to produce less products in 2007 compared to what they were producing in 1994.

-One factor that might be affecting our findings is the way we look at total imports: Chinese exports might have a positive effect if we use imports of intermediate inputs by Indian firms (Iacavone et al., 2013).
-To account for this possibility, we generate a measure of the share of imported inputs from China by Indian firms using Indian input-output (I-O) tables in column (7).40 We weight the I-O coefficient of each sector (at
+One factor that might be affecting our findings is the way we look at total imports: Chinese exports might have a positive effect if we use imports of intermediate inputs by Indian firms (Iacavone et al., 2013).43 To